ahmedembeddedx/Housing_Data_Predictive_Model/README.md

-# Mortgage Price Predictor
+# House Pricing Predictor

 ## Project Overview

-This project aims to build a Mortgage Price Predictor using mortgage data from the USA.
-It is developed by [Zaeem Ul Islam](https://github.com/mightyflavor/) and [Ahmed Abdullah](https://github.com/ahmedembeddedx).
-The goal of this project is to provide an accurate prediction of mortgage prices, which can be valuable for homebuyers, real estate professionals, and financial institutions.
+Welcome to the House Pricing Predictor project!
+This predictive model is designed to estimate house prices based on various features.
+The project is developed by [Zaeem Ul Islam](https://github.com/mightyflavor/) and [Ahmed Abdullah](https://github.com/ahmedembeddedx).
+You can find the project repository [here](https://github.com/mightyflavor/house-pricing-predictor).

 ## Dataset

-The dataset used for this project can be found [here](https://kaggle.com/datasets/75cacaff0f013e5f3248d463f42314e767e22d3bb8c9c34a2621cb96b7c82998).
-It includes various features related to mortgages, such as loan amount, interest rate, property type, location, and more.
-The dataset is crucial for training and evaluating the machine learning model.
-Plus the cleaned version of this data is [here](https://drive.google.com/drive/folders/1KZtulV01OmYh0JVklIGXOiTd0ZZ3OfoW?usp=sharing).
+The dataset for this project is available [here](https://www.kaggle.com/datasets/ahmedembedded/pakistan-houses-pricing-data-web-scrapped).
+It contains essential information about houses, including square footage, number of bedrooms, location, and more.
+Cleaning and preprocessing of the data have been performed to ensure its suitability for training and evaluating the machine learning model.

 ## Project Workflow

-1. **Data Collection**: We obtained the dataset from [source](https://kaggle.com/datasets/75cacaff0f013e5f3248d463f42314e767e22d3bb8c9c34a2621cb96b7c82998) and performed data cleaning and preprocessing.
+1. **Data Collection**: The dataset was sourced from [Zameen.com].
+Cleaning and preprocessing were performed to enhance data quality.

-2. **Data Exploration**: We analyzed the dataset to gain insights into the data distribution, correlations, and potential patterns.
+2. **Data Exploration**: An in-depth analysis of the dataset was conducted to gain insights into data distribution, correlations, and potential patterns.

-3. **Feature Engineering**: We selected and engineered relevant features for model training.
+3. **Feature Engineering**: Relevant features were selected and engineered to enhance the model's predictive capabilities.

-4. **Model Building**: We implemented machine learning algorithms to build the mortgage price prediction model.
+4. **Model Building**: Machine learning algorithms were implemented to build an accurate house pricing prediction model.

-5. **Model Evaluation**: We assessed the model's performance using various evaluation metrics and cross-validation techniques.
+5. **Model Evaluation**: The model's performance was assessed using various evaluation metrics and cross-validation techniques.

-6. **Deployment**: We deployed the model as a user-friendly web application for end-users to predict mortgage prices.
+6. **Deployment**: The model has been deployed as a user-friendly web application, allowing end-users to predict house prices conveniently.

 ## Getting Started